 A huge amount of material about Allais and his work is available on the Internet, and is essential reading for anyone interested in understanding, as opposed to ignoring, gravity.

 Maurice Allais is a highly intelligent scientist, who's work in another area earned him a Nobel Prize.
-His findings should have been incorporated into our store of knowledge, not disregarded.
+His findings should have been incorporated into our store of knowledge, and not disregarded.